raoulmoise/raoulmoise/README.md

 ## 👨‍💻 About Me

 I'm Raoul, a Lab Engineer transitioning into DevOps & SRE by building and documenting real-world infrastructure projects in my homelab.
 My goal is to master tools like Docker, Kubernetes, Ansible, and Grafana while applying strong automation and observability practices.
+Also there will be some automation scripts that will help speed up some of the task I do daily at work or at home.

 This repository tracks my ongoing journey — from basic setups to complex, production-grade workflows — all tested on real hardware and shared publicly as proof of work.